Colleges by Location

 Admissions

-If you know as much as possible about the institution's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
-Check out some essential info about admission at Penn State Wilkes-Barre.
+If you learn as much as possible about the school's criteria for admission, your chances of getting accepted will significantly improve.
+Read on to find out some relevant facts about admission at Penn State Wilkes-Barre.

-According to the most recent data, this school uses standardized test scores for admission and it admitted 605 in 2024.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the newest data, this institution uses standardized test scores for admission and it admitted 612 in 2025.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the accepted students in 2024 was 21 and the average GPA was 3.34.
+The average ACT score for all the admitted students in 2025 was 21 and the average GPA was 3.4.
 That means that you need a GPA that's above average in order to get into Penn State Wilkes-Barre; the same goes for your ACT score.

 The new students had an average SAT Critical Reading score of 550 and an average SAT Math score of 545.